HathorNetwork/rfcs/projects/evm-compatible-bridge/design.md

 # Alternative solutions

+## Higher throughput of transactions

+When an output is spent on Hathor any change or outputs created on the transaction will only be available after a short cycle is done:

+1. Transaction is mined and accepted by fullnode
+1. Transaction is accepted by fullnode and sent via websocket to wallets listening for events.
+1. The wallet receives the transaction on the websocket and process the transaction, making changes to balance, available utxos and tokens.

+After the cycle is done a wallet can then use the utxos of the new transaction and for operations of mint and melt which spends an authority output the wallet will only be able to start a new mint/melt operation when the previous has finished.

+This is only if the wallet has a single authority output, but we can create multiple authorities and the number of concurrent mint/melt operations depend on the number of mint/melt authority outputs on the wallet.

+We can have any number of authority outputs, but we can expect that having 100 authority outputs for mint/melt for any token of the bridge would be enough to cover any throughput requirements in the foreseeable future.

 ## Granularity

 Tokens defined in the ERC-777 have a granularity of 1e18, this means that the smallest amount of tokens that can be transferred is 1e18.